Chicago Travel Costs: The Honest Budget Guide

 6. Visit in January or February for lowest prices

-If cold weather doesn’t bother you, winter is the cheapest time to visit Chicago by a significant margin.
-Hotels can be 40–50% cheaper than summer rates, and the city’s indoor attractions — the Art Institute, the Field Museum, the Shedd — are just as good in February as in July.
+If cold weather does not bother you, winter is usually the cheapest time to visit Chicago by a significant margin.
+Hotels are often much cheaper than summer rates, and the city’s indoor attractions — the Art Institute, the Field Museum, the Shedd — are just as good in February as in July.

 Practical Money Info